 One of the difficult things about receiving your baby's diagnosis of HLHS during pregnancy is telling friends and family.
 Naturally, they will be very concerned about you and the baby, and will probably ask a lot of questions.
 This can be tough since you are dealing with the emotional aspects of finding out there is a problem with the baby, and you won't have all of the answers.

-One thing you can do that is extremely helpful is to notify your friends and family of the baby's condition by designating someone to call them for you, or by sending out a letter or e-mail explaining the situation.
-This way, you will not have to repeatedly answer the same questions and it gives them time to deal with their own emotions before talking to you.
+One thing you can do that is extremely helpful is to notify your friends and family of the baby's condition by designating someone to call them for you, or by sending an e-mail explaining the situation or setting up a website or facebook page with updates.
+This way, you will not have to repeatedly answer the same questions and it gives friends and family time to deal with their own emotions before talking to you.

 It may be helpful to pass along some of the resources you have found to help them understand the condition better.
 This will save you from trying to explain the complexities of the condition and surgeries, and allow you to concentrate on deciding which surgery and hospital is best for your baby.